 How to Use: Add as powder to the juice in the fermenter, stirring thoroughly or add to juice after it is racked off gross fruit lees.

-French or American Oak, Medium or Dark (Medium Plus) Toast
+Available in French or American Oak, Medium or Dark Toast.

 Rate of Use: Up to 3 oz. in 5 gallons of wine or 100 lbs. of must